imsamroy/Cryptographer/README.md

 ## Installation

-Cryptographer can be installed easily on most GNU/Linux distributions and Windows systems
+Currently, Cryptographer can be installed easily on most GNU/Linux distributions and Windows systems

 ### Installing on GNU/Linux systems: